patofoto/Demon_Klipper_Essentials_Unified/README.md

 This will include all files in a folder called Demon_KLIPPER_Essentials_Unified in your `~/config` folder.

-# This is easier!
+# INSTALL THE MACROS VIA SSH TO CLONE THE REPO DIRECTLY

-Or you can SSH into your system & use...
+Use Putty or MacOS Terminal to log into your system via SSH

 ```
 cd /home/pi/printer_data/config